OSEQorg/OSEQorg/README.md

-# Introduction to Open Source for Equality
+# Get started with Open Source for Equality